Small Talk Tips & Casual Conversations

 With all of these areas you can then relate the answer back to yourself….
 I have two brothers…I love Thai food… this shopping app is brilliant.
-I’ll never wear Google glass.

-If they ask you something, ask them back.
+And remember, if they ask you something, ask them back.
 For example, if they ask ‘Do you like cooking?’
 You could say ‘Yes, I like cooking asian food at home.
 I cook most nights, sometimes my husband cooks too.
 How about you?
 Do you like cooking at home?’

 The secret with small talk is to match your interests as well.
 All you are trying to do is learn a bit more about the other person.